WELCOME TO MY NEW HOME!

 WHY HASN’T IT CHANGED?

-Like any other “analogue” product, the architecture of the common sofa follows the old “form follows function” rule.
-In this case, it needs to be a soft resting place for multiple people that is comfortable in a variety of seating positions: Sitting up, slumping, laying down, or even plopping down.
-300 years ago, the Chesterfield sofa was pretty much the perfect answer to this comfy multi-seating issue.
-Looking at it, the design of the common sofa really has not changed much since then.
-Some innovations have happened like the creation of massage sofas or recliner sofas, but neither of those things actually made moving better.
-Arguably, they made moving worse.
-Ask my old room mate about his move!
+Like any other “analogue” product, the architecture of the common sofa follows the “form follows function” rule.
+In this case, a sofa’s function to be a soft resting place for multiple people that is comfortable in a variety of seating positions.
+Wether it be sitting up, slumping, laying down, or even plopping down, the sofa should provide a positive experience.

 -